 How we got here

-WW1 We produced only a quarter of our own food.
+WW1 We produced only a quarter of our own food as we went into WW1.
 We nearly learned the lesson but didn't do anything until the late 1920s when Marketing Boards for important food items, like milk and potatoes, were set up to stabilise prices and reward farmers better.

-In agreement with the Hot Springs Conference (that led to the formation of the UN Food & Agriculture Organisation (FAO), all political parties agreed to produce as much of our food as we could here in the UK.
-There were parliamentary debates each year to decide the guaranteed prices that farmers would get for basic food commodities.
-This went when we joined th EEC in favour of believing in free markets, until too much food was produced was being produced.
-By the 1980 the EU was overproducing food, leading the the infamous wine lakes and grain mountains.
-Overproduction of food is the underlying problem of food production that most commentators ignore.
+In agreement with the Hot Springs Conference (that led to the formation of the UN Food & Agriculture Organisation (FAO), all countries agreed to produce as much food as they could which meant political parties here agreed to produce as much of our food as we could here in the UK.
+There were parliamentary debates each year to decide the guaranteed minimum prices for key foods like bread and milk, so that farmers would then know what reward they would get for producing these basic food commodities.
+They were not left to the whims of the market.

 If we do a UK-US deal, this will dominate the deal.
+The US go on about how the EU standards get in the way of their food exports.
+Many in the farm sector in the EU are worried that the US will do a deal with UK, as a stepping stone to challenging the EU.
 Many will go on about GM, chlorinated chicken hormone beef - and don't forget Ractopamine fed pigs.
-But the real worry is tonnes of high fructose corn syrup coming in.
-At present there is a massive EU tariff on it.Watch out, all our foods could be drenched in the stuff.
+But the real worry is tonnes of soya and corn syrup coming in.
+At present there is a massive EU tariff on HFCS - but that may change in UK Watch out, all our foods could be drenched in the stuff.